 Our first stop was Tsagaan Suvarga (White Stupa) former seabed with rocky and sand formations which look like cliffs, colourful especially in the sun.

 The day after we went to Bayanzag (Flaming cliffs).
 It is similar, but this site is famous for its fossil findings (first discovery of dinosaur eggs).
 On the way there, our driver took us to the “secret” place, where are prehistoric paintings on the rocks.

 The main highlight of the trip were sand dunes (however not typical for the Gobi) surrounded by mountains and stripes of super green grass with horses on it.
-Really picture perfect place.
+Really picture-perfect place.
 True is that we had a lot of fun on the dunes.
 We even did very tourist stuff like camel riding.
-I was surprised at how nice and kind animals the camels are.
+I was surprised at how friendly and kind animals the camels are.
 Luckily they are unleashed in the evening and for the night to pasture.
 We climbed the highest dune and Bude borrowed from some Mongolian guy a sledge.
 The sand is truly quick.

 Last two days we spent around Yol valley, it was nice but not really impressive compared to other places in Mongolia.
 We hiked to the small waterfall and tried a ritual for good luck (you have to three times go around the pile and throw the stones on it).
-The night before departure we slept in driver’s ger.
+The night before departure, we slept in the driver’s ger.
 We witnessed a sheep butchering.
 It is part of the culture, while Mongolians eat mutton meat every day.
 The children were 2 meters away from the slaughter spot in the playground.
 To our surprise, the execution with a knife took literally 2 seconds without a drop of blood.

 Back to China